vplesko/OrbLang/docs/pages/04_operators.md

 };
 ```

 Bitwise operators perform operatons on individual bits.
-The examples below use integer literals in binary form for better demonstration, but these operators aren't restricted to this representation.
+(Binary form is not a requirement.)

 ```
 import "std/io.orb";